| by Stephanie Argy for The

 had a consistent offset relative to video, which was easy

+for the sound department to fix in post.
 As a test, I digitized from the DAT, then synced in the Avid

 via the slate.
 After accounting for the five-frame offset,